Secretary of the Senate

 Elected by the Senate to serve at its pleasure, the Secretary of the Senate is a constitutional officer who serves as the parliamentarian and procedural resource for the President, members, and professional staff of the Senate in the detailed processes by which laws are enacted.

-At the request of a Senator, a specific date and time may be reserved for the Secretary to work through some legislative actions, including voting, for groups (such as YMCA Youth Legislature, Boys State, Girls State, and other school or special interest groups) who are visiting in the Senate Chamber.
+At the request of a Senator, a specific date and time may be reserved for the Secretary to work through some legislative actions, including mock sessions, debate, and voting, for groups (such as YMCA Youth Legislature, Boys State, Girls State, and other school or special interest groups) who are visiting in the Senate Chamber.

 - To amend a bill on third (3rd) reading (except title or technical amendment) [Rule 7.2]

-- To amend a report of the Committee on Rules relating to action on the Rules and Order of Business in the Senate [Rule 11.3]
+- To approve or amend a report of the Committee on Rules relating to action on the Rules and Order of Business in the Senate [Rule 11.3]

 - To consider a bill upon which an unfavorable committee report has been filed [Rule 4.7]

-- To consider a late-filed amendment [Rule 7.1]
+- To consider a late-filed amendment, if any Senator requests that such vote be taken [Rule 7.1]

 - To consider or to favorably report a bill in a Committee of the Whole upon which standing committee action has been taken, or upon which an unfavorable committee report has been filed [Rule 4.4]